 Wheelchair: Wheelchair spaces are in the Stalls and must be booked in advance.
 The Nederlander Box has space for three wheelchairs, along with three companions, and accessible toilets.
 Stalls ZZ50, YY50, and XX50 can be removed to accommodate one wheelchair.

 - Soft drinks are allowed only if in plastic bottles.
 Please note that glass bottles and alcohol purchased outside the venue are strictly not allowed inside the theatre.

 - Snacks can be brought into the auditorium but please note that hot food will not be allowed inside.

 - Dominion Theatre does not have air conditioning, but it does have an air cooler, so be sure to wear comfortable attire.

-- For White Christmas, children under the age of 5 will not be admitted into the theatre.
+- For both The Prince of Egypt and White Christmas, children under the age of 5 will not be admitted into the theatre.

 Tube: The nearest tube station is the Tottenham Court Road station (Central Line and Northern Line - Charing Cross).

 Bus: 7, 10, 14, 24, 29, 134, and 242.